 I’m sure you’ve heard the saying; the customer is always right.
 Unfortunately, that doesn’t always mean they’re satisfied, or better yet, delighted.
 Which means churn continues to rise.

-This statistic leads me to believe that organizations are aware of the importance of delivering an exceptional customer experience, but they just don’t know how to measure this metric, and make improvements.
-To aid in this initiative, I’ve done my research and found 5 metrics, listed below, (courtesy of Client Heartbeat) that can help you better understand your company’s level of customer satisfaction (CuSat).
+Organizations are aware of the importance of delivering an exceptional customer experience, but a common issue we see us is actually measuring this metric, and making improvements.
+To aid in this initiative, I've put together 5 metrics that can help you better understand your company's level of customer satisfaction.
+(CuSat).

 - Customer expectation vs perception